Agent Escalation: When to Hand Off to a Human vs. Keep Handling

 Common misconceptions

 “Escalating on frustration is safer — better to err on the side of human attention.”
 It feels safer but produces a broken system.
 The human queue is a finite resource.
-Flooding it with solvable problems delays the cases that genuinely need it.
+Flooding it with resolvable issues does not make the system more careful — it delays the cases that genuinely need human judgment and degrades the service level for everyone.

-“The agent should hand over everything so the human has full context.”
+“The agent should hand over the full conversation so the human has complete context.”
 Full context is not the same as raw transcript.
 A 40-message thread is noise until synthesized.
-The summary card is the full context, compressed to what the human needs to act.
+The summary card is complete context, compressed to what the human needs to act.
+Handing the raw transcript is the agent offloading its job to the human.

-“Sentiment analysis being wrong is why we shouldn’t use it.”
-Even perfect sentiment detection would be the wrong input.
-The issue is not accuracy — it is that frustration does not imply an unsolvable problem.
+“Sentiment analysis being wrong is why we should not use it for routing.”
+The problem is not classifier accuracy — it is that frustration does not imply an unsolvable problem.
+Even a perfect sentiment detector would be the wrong input to the routing decision.
 The routing decision should be grounded in task state, not emotional state.

 Frequently asked questions